ritwik-slTech/CI-CD-Documentation/readme.md

 # Possible Errors

-detected dubious ownership in repository .....
+## Error: detected dubious ownership in repository .....

 it is because while setting up odoo, we have made a different user, and that user have the permission to access the repository. to change this go to your root user, and try to access the directory.